antoinedabe/Tennis-data/replit.md

 ## Overview

-This is a Tennis Match Analyzer web application that combines Python backend data analysis with a modern HTML/CSS frontend.
-The application loads a list of individual tennis matches from GitHub datasets, allows users to select specific matches, and displays comprehensive point-by-point statistics through an interactive web interface.
-It demonstrates full-stack development using Python's HTTP server, data processing with CSV/requests libraries, and responsive web design with match selection functionality.
+This is a comprehensive Tennis Match Analyzer web application that combines Python backend data analysis with a modern HTML/CSS frontend.
+The application provides three levels of analysis: (1) browseable list of tennis matches, (2) detailed match statistics with game breakdown, and (3) point-by-point analysis of individual games showing every shot and outcome.
+Users can drill down from match selection to specific game analysis with complete shot-by-shot breakdowns.
+It demonstrates advanced full-stack development using Python's HTTP server, complex data processing, and interactive web design.

 ## User Preferences